amlalejini/GECCO-2019-tag-accessed-memory/docs/gp-system.md

 - Register 14: 0011110011000011
 - Register 15: 1001011001101001

 Each program instruction has three _tag_ arguments (_i.e._, each instruction argument is a length-16 bit string).
 Tag-based instruction arguments reference the memory position with the closest matching tag; as such, argument tags need not _exactly_ match any of the tags with memory positions.

-In this work, we mutated all tag arguments at a per-bit rate (of 0.005).
-The tags on memory registers never changed.

 ### Direct-indexed Memory